 - Allow family members to stay united, rather than engaging in disputes regarding a will—or lack of a will, and

 - Ensure that certain debts are challenged, particularly when there is evidence of manipulation on the part of the creditor.

-California estate planning attorney Mark Gullotta serves the San Mateo County area, such as San Bruno, Millbrae, Burlingame, South San Francisco, Daly City Colma, and the City of San Mateo in California.
+Burlingame probate attorney Mark Gullotta serves the San Mateo County area, such as San Bruno, Millbrae, Burlingame, South San Francisco, Daly City Colma, and the City of San Mateo in California.
 Mark has been an estate planning attorney for more than 15 years and was certified as one of the top attorneys in North America for the years 2015, 2016, 2017, 2018, and 2019.
 Offering 15-minute assessments, Mark provides upfront pricing, comfortable planning or implementing process, and a simplified estate process that minimizes any surprises.
 Contact Mark Gullotta today for knowledgeable legal representation for the probate process and every other type of estate planning issue.

-Do You Need a Proactive Probate Services?
+Do You Need Proactive Probate Services?

 Not every case requires Proactive Probate Service.
 If your situation as a beneficiary is simple, it could be that it would not require such services, let alone even a representation of an attorney.

 However, if several beneficiaries are involved, sizable property, and/or a complex will, you may want to seriously consider our Proactive Probate Services in order to save money, agony, and future disputes.